Uniform tail entropy for real analytic maps: Introduction

-In \cite{Bow72b} the entropy expansiveness is proposed by Bowen as a topological condition guaranteeing the upper-semicontinuity of measure theoretic entropy, which together with the variational principle implies the existence of maximal measures.
-It is asked by Bowen \cite{Bow72b} that whether there exist non entropy expansive diffeomorphisms?
+In \cite{Bow72b} the entropy expansiveness is proposed by Bowen as a topological condition guaranteeing the upper-semicontinuity of measure theoretic entropy, which together with the variational principle implies the existence of maximal measures, i.e., invariant measures with measure theoretic entropy equal to the topological entropy.
+Moreover, it is asked by Bowen \cite{Bow72b} whether there exist diffeomorphisms which are not entropy expansive.
 For any $1<r<\infty$, Misiurewicz \cite{Mis73} constructed $C^r$ diffeomorphisms without any maximal measure hence not entropy expansive and also not asymptotically entropy expansive.
+In the hope of finding a characterization of the existence of maximal measures, the discussion later turned to some weaker form of expansivity (called local entropy expansivity), see Chapter 20 of \cite{Denker}.

-It is revealed from the work of Yomdin \cite{Yom87}, Gromov \cite{Gr85}, Newhouse \cite{New89} that the entropy structure actually depends on the smoothness of dynamical systems.
-The larger the differential order of dynamics is, the more regular the local entropy is.
-By contrast with finite differentiability, Buzzi \cite{Buz97} established that all $C^{\infty}$ maps are asymptotically entropy expansive.
-With analytic regularity, we can expect more uniform estimation for local entropy and in this content by polynomial approximation and Bernstein inequality, Yomdin \cite{Yom91} has obtained that $h_{\loc}(f,\vep)$ is upper bounded by $\log|\log\vep|/|\log\vep|$ for any surface analytic map.
-A further question is following
+To study the uniform properties of tail entropy, Boyle and Downarowicz developed the theory of entropy structure in \cite{Boyle-Downarowicz}.
+Asymptotic entropy expansiveness is exactly equivalent to the property that entropy structure converges uniformly to measure theoretic entropy for all invariant measures (see Theorem 8.6 of \cite{Boyle-Downarowicz}).
+Combining insights from the work of Yomdin \cite{Yom87, Yom87-2}, Gromov \cite{Gr85}, Newhouse \cite{New89} one realizes that the entropy structure actually depends on the smoothness of dynamical systems.
+The larger the order of differentiability is, the smaller the tail entropy is.
+In contrast to finite differentiability, Buzzi \cite{Buz97} established that all $C^{\infty}$ maps are asymptotically entropy expansive.
+Assuming real analyticity, we can expect a more uniform estimate for tail entropy.
+By polynomial approximation and Bernstein inequality, Yomdin \cite{Yom91} has obtained that for any surface real analytic map $f$, $h^{*}(f,\vep)$ is bounded above by $C(f)\log|\log\vep|/|\log\vep|$ with the constant $C(f)$ depending on $f$ but independent of $\vep$.
+A further question is the following